waii-ai/waii-sdk-py/doc/docs/access-rules-module.md

 Request Fields
 - `table`: Optional argument, a fully qualified table name.
 All rules scoped to this table will be listed in the response
 - `ids`: Optional argument, a list of access rule ids.
+All rules matching these ids will be returned in the response
+- `lookup_user`: Optional argument, a User object for which to get the applicable rules for.
+If provided, all rules returned will be the access rules that queries from this user will follow.

-All rules matching these ids will be returned in the response If these arguments are left empty, all active access rules within the scope will be returned
+If these arguments are left empty, all active access rules within the scope will be returned.
+Any combination of these arguments can be filled in, the returned rules will match all filled in arguments.

 Response fields
 - `rules`: The list of rules that match the argments